 The requirements for the carrying of flight instruments vary from country to country.
 However, the carriage of an altimeter and rate of climb indicator is mandatory.
 In some countries a thermister is also required for measuring internal envelope temperature during the flight.
 The list shown below indicates instruments that Ultramagic recommend and are generally approved for balloon use.
 This is by no means a list of the only instruments available for use in Hot air balloons.
-Ultimate approval for use is subject to the instrument being approved by the appropriate national organisation.
+Ultimate approval for use is subject to the instrument being compliant with the requirements from the local authority.